-Read This Only If You Want To Understand Calculus
+Do You Want To Understand Calculus?

 There is one thing that will absolutely determine whether you do well in calculus or not.
 That one thing is your attitude.
 Wait!
 Don't stop reading.
 This is not a pep-talk.
 This is about how your mind works.
 Every action and reaction you make in your life starts in your mind.
 What you think about your ability to master calculus (or anything, for that matter) defines how far you will go.
 You CAN choose what to think.
 Here is a video that will help you understand this a bit better.

 One thing he mentions in the video is that you, as a college student, do not really have a concept for the daily grind and boredom of day-to-day life yet.
 I think that is true to some degree but you get a taste of it when you have to take a course that is hard, that you don't like and that you think will never end.
 I'm sorry to say that, for you, this may be calculus.
 But you CAN do something about it.
 You are not a victim.

 If you use the word can't then that will limit you more than almost any other factor in your life.
 Here is an article on how to remove this word from your vocabulary called Don't Say It: How to Get 'Can't' Out of Your Vocabulary.

 Nothing about you can keep you from understanding calculus, IF YOU WORK HARD ENOUGH, have the algebra and trig background, and, most importantly, don't give up.
 If you give up, you have a zero percent chance of learning calculus.

 Still don't believe me?
 Keep trying, even if you don't feel like it.
 Do you think Nick ever wanted to give up?
 You bet!
 But he didn't and look at him today.